 More recently, Equifax’s cybersecurity has come under fire, stating the core of the compromise was due to a vulnerability in Apache’s open-source Struts software.
 First discovered earlier this year, the vulnerability was patched in March, months before the beginning of the Equifax compromise.
-Had the company patched the software when a fix first became available, Equifax breach could have been averted.Use automated online system to shift the costs away from your company and protect your employees from abuse by providing them with guaranteed security.
+Had the company patched the software when a fix first became available, the Equifax breach could have been averted.Use automated online system to shift the costs away from your company and protect your employees from abuse by providing them with guaranteed security.

 Emptech Entices Lawmakers to Improve Sensitive Data Regulations

 Emptech has sent a letter to Congresswoman Waters and Senator Mark Warner, asking for national reporting reform legislation and stricter laws on more timely notifications to the public when data breaches, such as the one with Equifax occur.
-Currently California only states that a “timely” notification need happen.
+Currently, California only states that a “timely” notification needs happen.
 This, of course, is the equivalent of not saying anything at all, because there is nothing to be enforced here.
 Emptech is urging federal lawmakers to move swiftly to enact laws that require all states to move to a public announcement within 72 hours regarding any security breach discovery of sensitive consumer data.

 Thus far, lawmakers on both the federal and state level have not been strict enough about regulating data firms that hold sensitive consumer data.
-Right now, states such as: Connecticut, Florida, Maine, New Mexico, Ohio, Rhode Island, Tennessee and Vermont — have mandated deadlines on how fast an organization needs to inform consumers of a breach.
-And with each passing day we see a changing landscape as our states and nation wrap their hands around rapid needed change.
+Right now, states such as Connecticut, Florida, Maine, New Mexico, Ohio, Rhode Island, Tennessee, and Vermont — have mandated deadlines on how fast an organization needs to inform consumers of a breach.
+And with each passing day, we see a changing landscape as our states and nation wrap their hands around rapid needed change.